 MCE will offer incentives to customers based on measured and verified savings.
-This "pay-forperformance" approach will leverage Advanced Metering Infrastructure (AMI) data and innovative meterbased measurement strategies to capture real, verified savings while minimizing administration expenses.
+This "pay-for- performance" approach will leverage Advanced Metering Infrastructure (AMI) data and innovative meter- based measurement strategies to capture real, verified savings while minimizing administration expenses.
 This program may be delivered in conjunction with demand response programs.
 The load reductions could then be aggregated and bid into California Independent System Operator (CAISO) market.

 Another model that pay-for-performance can support is the use of a transaction structure in which a third-party investor finances building efficiency upgrades.
-MCE would then buy the actual energy savings from the third-party investor.
+MCE would then buy the actual energy savings from the third-party investor, while the building tenant or owner would reduce electricity consumption costs.
 MCE would partner with industry leaders to pilot this innovative approach to using energy savings as a means of income.